abrar2030/Flowlet/kubernetes/README.md

 This document provides a comprehensive overview of the Kubernetes configurations for the Flowlet application.
 In the financial industry, robust and secure infrastructure is paramount for ensuring the availability, reliability, and integrity of critical systems.
 Kubernetes, as a container orchestration platform, plays a pivotal role in achieving these objectives by enabling scalable, resilient, and manageable deployments.

-This directory contains all the necessary Kubernetes manifests, Helm charts, and configuration files required to deploy, manage, and scale the Flowlet backend and frontend services within a Kubernetes cluster.
+This directory contains all the necessary Kubernetes manifests, Helm charts, and configuration files required to deploy, manage, and scale the Flowlet backend and web-frontend services within a Kubernetes cluster.
 The configurations are designed with a strong emphasis on security best practices, operational efficiency, and adherence to regulatory compliance standards relevant to financial applications.
 This documentation aims to provide a clear understanding of how Flowlet is deployed and managed in a containerized environment, facilitating secure operations, auditing, and continuous delivery.

 ## Directory Structure